uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #27 on 08/12/22, Remove Element <br>
 -Added a python solution to leetcode #83 on 08/13/22, Remove Duplicates from Sorted List <br>
 -Added a python solution to leetcode #1768 on 08/15/22, Merge Strings Alternately, two ways, commented solution I came up with upon first look <br>
+-Added a python solution to leetcode #387 on 08/15/22, First Unique Character in a String, two ways, commented solution was initial solution (very slow) <br>